-As a child, would-be aviator Felix Rigau Carrera launched model airplanes off rooftops in his hometown of Saba Grande, Puerto Rico.
+As a child, would-be aviator Felix Rigau Carrera launched model airplanes off rooftops in his hometown of Sabana Grande, Puerto Rico.
 He would go on to become the first Hispanic fighter pilot in the United States Marines.

 Rigau Carrera earned his bachelor’s in mechanical engineering and joined the Aviation Section of the US Signal Corps during World War I as a paratrooper and pilot.

 After WWI, Carrera returned to Puerto Rico, and became the island’s first air mailman.
-In the 1920s, he traveled to Puerto Rican cities by air to much fanfare, earning him the nickname “El Águila de Sabana Grande,” the Eagle from Saba Grande.
+In the 1920s, he traveled to Puerto Rican cities by air to much fanfare, earning him the nickname “El Águila de Sabana Grande,” the Eagle from Sabana Grande.